-We treat this high quality water with ozone, the strongest disinfectant available.
+We treat this high-quality water with ozone, the strongest disinfectant available.
 Our state certified water lab conducts more than 20,000 chemical and bacteriological water quality tests each year.
+Our chemists test for more than 135 regulated and unregulated substances including lead and copper.
 A summary of those results is included in this report.
+If a customer has a concern about their water quality, they can contact our lab to speak with a water quality professional.

 As part of OUC's commitment to water conservation, we'll also share how we're teaching our community's youth about the importance of being water wise.

-This report features creative water conservation artwork developed by local elementary and high school students as part of our Water Color Project.
-In addition, OUC's award winning Project A.W.E.S.O.M.E. delivers interactive water workshops to fifth grade classrooms across our service territory.
+This report features creative water conservation artwork developed by local elementary, middle and high school students as part of our Water Color Project.
+In addition, OUC's award winning Project A.W.E.S.O.M.E.
+(Alternative Water & Energy Supply; Observation, Methods & Education) delivers interactive water workshops to fifth grade classrooms across our service territory.